plus-mobilitylab/netascore/settings.md

 ## Section `profiles`

 NetAScore uses weights to determine the importance of individual indicators for a specific profile such as for cycling or walking.
 Different use cases may have different weights.
+Additionally, numeric indicator values are assigned to original attribute values in the mode profiles.

-We include well-tested default weights for cycling as well as walking with NetAScore.
-For general purpose assessments we recommend to utilize these profiles by copying the respective mode profile files `profile_bike.yml` and `profile_walk.yml` to the `data` directory and referencing them from the settings file as follows:
+We include well-tested default mode profiles for cycling as well as walking with NetAScore.
+For general purpose assessments we recommend to utilize these profiles by copying the respective mode profile files `profile_bike.yml` and `profile_walk.yml` from `examples` to the `data` directory and referencing them from the settings file as follows:

 ```yaml
 profiles: